Fujitsu Laboratories of America (FLA) is a wholly owned subsidiary of Fujitsu Laboratories Ltd., Fujitsu's Research and Development Division...

 Globally, Fujitsu Laboratories has a rich history spanning over 50 years in cutting-edge innovation and research, supporting the global Fujitsu Group's brand promise, "Shaping tomorrow with you."
 From the first relay-based mainframe to the prototype of Fugaku, one of the fastest supercomputers (developed with RIKEN), Fujitsu has led the way in advanced information and communications technology (ICT) research.
 Our future R&D strategy and vision center around co-creation with our customers to solve their Digital Transformation (DX) challenges by applying our ground-breaking digital technologies.

-At FLA, our research areas cover a range of topics including artificial intelligence, software engineering, cyber security, blockchain, and next-generation computer systems.
+At FLA, our research areas cover a range of topics including artificial intelligence, software engineering, cyber security, blockchain, and next-generation computer systems and quantum computing.
 We leverage our presence in the Silicon Valley" to collaborate closely with universities and other research institutes.